Performance Medicine 12 min read

 Before diving into the three systems, it helps to understand what ATP actually does.
 Adenosine triphosphate is a molecule with three phosphate groups bonded together.
 When your muscles need energy, an enzyme breaks one of those phosphate bonds, releasing energy and converting ATP into ADP (adenosine diphosphate).
 That released energy drives the sliding filament mechanism in muscle fibers—the molecular process that produces every contraction.

-Here's the critical limitation: your body stores only about 80–100 grams of ATP at any moment—enough to fuel roughly 2–3 seconds of maximal effort.
+Here is the critical limitation: your body stores only about 80–100 grams of ATP at any moment—enough to fuel roughly 2–3 seconds of maximal effort.
 That means your body must constantly regenerate ATP to sustain any activity beyond a brief explosive burst.
 The three energy systems are the three pathways your body uses to rebuild ATP from ADP, and each pathway has different inputs, speeds, and capacities.

 System 1: The Phosphagen System (ATP-PC)